avinayak/reddit_to_ig_bot/README.md

 # generic_igbot

 An instagram bot that reposts content from reddit to instagram(I know it's evil).
-Uses celery to run image posting task periodically.
+Uses celery to run image posting task periodically. (see it in action)[https://www.instagram.com/albumartcurator/]

 Fork and deploy this repo in a heroku instance. attach a Heroku Redis addon to the dyno.
 Set the following config variables: